-Attendance at a CoE Internship/Co-op Seminar is required to begin the enrollment process for your CPT-approved internship course.
+Attendance at an ENGR 196 & ENGR 998 – CoE Internship Seminar is required to begin the enrollment process for your CPT-approved internship course.
 Further information for your next steps will be provided during the session you plan to attend.

-To RSVP for an upcoming seminar, please login to your Engineering Careers, by 12twenty account and select “Events” in the left-hand menu.
+To RSVP for an upcoming seminar, please login to your Engineering Careers, by 12twenty account and filter ‘event type’ to select “CoE Internship/Co-op Seminar”.

 The ECRC provides resources to assist you with determining which positions you may be eligible for, based upon your work visa status.
 When viewing job postings in Engineering Careers or the list of companies attending a career fair, pay attention to the question stating ‘Are you willing to sponsor selected candidates for work authorization’.